welaika/rails_invaders/README.md

 # Rails-invaders

+Play the classic space invaders game against other players with real time leaderboard.

 ## Getting Started

 After you have cloned this repo, run this setup script to set up your machine